Ōhaeawai: History

 Taiamai was the name given to a large boulder of volcanic rock situated about 400 m (quarter mile) south east of the Ohaeawai Hotel.
 This prominent rock stands about 3.5 m high, and was formerly an uruuru whenua, a place where travellers recited a charm and placed a small offering, such as a branch or tuft of grass, in order to placate the spirits of that place.

 In 1845 Te Ruki Kawiti and Pene Taui fortified Taui's pā (fort), which British forces laid siege to in July that year.
-The outcome of the Battle of Ohaeawai is considered to be a defeat of the British colonial forces.
+The outcome of the Battle of Ōhaeawai is considered to be a defeat of the British colonial forces.
 St. Michael's Anglican Church was built in 1870 on the site of the pā.

-St. Michael's Anglican Church is 7.2 km from Kaikohe and 3.2 km from the township of Ohaeawai, situated on a gentle rise a short distance west of the main road.
+St. Michael's Anglican Church is 7.2 km from Kaikohe and 3.2 km from the township of Ōhaeawai, situated on a gentle rise a short distance west of the main road.
 In August 2018 the battleground area around the church, including the urupā (cemetery), was added to the Heritage New Zealand list as a wāhi tapu, a place sacred to the Ngāti Rangi hapū and of historic significance.

 The locality is usually called Ngawha, from the hot springs in the neighbourhood.
-Cowan (1922) asserts that the site of the church (and earlier pā) is the true Ohaeawai and the European township which has appropriated the name should properly be known as Taiamai.
+Cowan (1922) asserts that the site of the church (and earlier pā) is the true Ōhaeawai and the European township which has appropriated the name should properly be known as Taiamai.

 In June 2019, the name of the locality was officially gazetted as Ōhaeawai by the New Zealand Geographic Board.